thepeacemonk/Onigiri/README.md

 ### 💭 How to download?

-Onigiri is currently at Early Bird version, it was only tested so far on Mac, with no major bugs registered.
+Onigiri is currently at Beta version, it was only tested so far on Mac, with no major bugs registered.
 Here is how you can have the Early Birds version of Onigiri.

 1. Visit Onigiri's [official GitHub page](https://github.com/thepeacemonk/Onigiri)
 2. Go to "Releases" and download the most recent version of Onigiri, it will always be a `.ankiaddon` file.